-From cosy boutique hotels to luxury accommodation, there are plenty of Lisbon hotels to dazzle that special someone whatever the occasion.
+From cosy boutique hotels to luxury properties, there are plenty of Lisbon hotels to dazzle that special someone whatever the occasion.

 Surprise your loved one with a romantic weekend or an unforgettable Valentine’s Day in Lisbon.
-Our hotel suggestions range from central areas, such as Alfama, Baixa and Chiado, to the UNESCO-listed village of Sintra and the coastal village of Cascais.
+Our hotel suggestions range from central areas, such as Alfama, Baixa and Chiado, to the beautiful Sintra and the former fishing village of Cascais.

 Memmo Alfama – Design Hotel

-This design hotel is housed in a restored 19th century building in the picturesque Alfama, close to all the hot tourist spots in Lisbon.
-The Terrace Rooms have their small wooden decks with stunning views over the River Tejo.
-Memmo Alfama is 5 minutes from the castle and surrounded by fado restaurants.
+Memmo Alfama is a design hotel housed in a restored 19th century Alfama building, close to all the hot tourist spots in Lisbon.
+The Terrace Rooms have their small wooden decks with stunning views of the River Tejo.
+Memmo Alfama is surrounded by the best fado restaurants, and just 5 minutes from Lisbon’s medieval castle.

-Next to Lisbon’s Museu de Arte Antiga (Ancient Art Museum), this boutique hotel has romantic rooms featuring a classic Portuguese décor.
-A rooftop library with a fireplace opens out into a terrace offering stunning views of River Tejo.
+Next to Lisbon’s Ancient Art Museum, As Janelas Verdes boutique hotel has romantic rooms featuring a classic Portuguese décor.
+A rooftop library with a fireplace opens out into a terrace offering stunning views of the River Tejo.
 Breakfast is served in a charming courtyard.

 Pestana Palace Lisboa Hotel & National Monument

-Housed in a restored 19th century palace, this classic 5 star hotel is surrounded by its own private garden, which means you can’t get a more romantic and quiet setting in Lisbon.
+Set in a restored 19th-century palace, Pestana Palace is a classic five-star hotel, surrounded by its own private garden.
+You won’t get a more romantic and quiet setting in Lisbon.
 The pool is amazing, and the views are stunning with the River Tejo unfolding before your eyes.
-The hotel is a bit outside of the tourist spots, though no more than a few minutes by public transport or taxi.
+The hotel is a bit outside of the tourist spots, though no more than a few minutes by public transport, taxi or Uber.

-The Torel Palace is a true oasis to be discovered in the middle of Lisbon.
-Unlike any ordinary guesthouse, it is composed of two 19th century mansions with beautiful high ceilings and huge floor to ceiling windows overlooking the city.
-The romance allure is everywhere in the surrounding gardens and the beautiful pool.
+Torel Palace is a true oasis to be discovered right in the heart of Lisbon.
+Unlike any ordinary guesthouse, it is composed of two 19th-century mansions with beautiful high ceilings and huge floor to ceiling windows overlooking the city.
+The romance allure is also everywhere in the surrounding gardens and the beautiful pool.

-Overlooking the castle walls and the Baixa district, this 4 star hotel is in a magical location.
+Overlooking the castle walls and the Baixa (Lisbon’s downtown area), Olissippo Castelo is a four-star hotel in a magical location.
 Some rooms have a private terrace.
-The castle is just a few minutes away, and the Baixa is easily reachable.
-Note that climbing back the steep and cobbled streets round the hotel may not be easy for people with mobility problems.
+The castle is a few minutes away, and the Baixa is easily reachable.
+However, climbing back the steep and cobbled streets round the hotel may not be easy for people with reduced mobility.

 Pousada de Lisboa – Small Luxury Hotels Of The World

-Located on the north-west corner of Terreiro do Paço, historically Lisbon’s most important square, this 5 star hotel is close to everything.
-Tradition and contemporaneity are perfectly blended.
+Located on the northwest corner of Terreiro do Paço, Lisbon’s most important riverside square, this five-star hotel is close to everything.
+Tradition and modernity are perfectly blended.
 Pousada de Lisboa has an indoor pool and rooms overlooking the square.

 Tivoli Palácio de Seteais

 For the most unique romantic experience, take your loved one to the lovely Sintra.
-Housed in a former ambassador’s residence, this 5 star hotel has stunning views of the Pena Palace and the Castle of the Moors.
-It’s a short walk from the bustling village, which has lots of good restaurants and shops.
-In Sintra there are several attractions that are well worth seeing.
-The hotel is also a short drive (15 minutes) to the Atlantic Ocean with several beaches for spectacular surf.
+Housed in a former ambassador’s residence, this five-star hotel has stunning views of Pena Palace and the Castle of the Moors.
+Seteais Palace is a short walk from the bustling village, with lots of good restaurants and shops.
+The Atlantic Ocean with several beaches for spectacular surf can be reached in a 15-minute drive.

 Sintra Boutique Hotel

-Conveniently located in the centre of Sintra, this 4 star hotel enjoys a prime location in this UNESCO World Heritage region.
-Rooms offer romantic views down the village to Sintra National Palace and up the mountain to the Castle of the Moors.
+Conveniently located in the village centre, Sintra Boutique Hotel is a four-star hotel with a prime location.
+All rooms offer romantic views down the village to Sintra National Palace and up the mountain to the Castle of the Moors.
 This is very intimate hotel at the very heart of a unique place near Lisbon.